lamalta/lamalta.github.io/principles.md

 ---

 ## find the balance
-	listen to cycles: of the earth, of bodies
+	listen to cycles of the earth, of bodies life is made of changes & transformations

 ## love strong, trust life
 	make you and the others feel good go beyond yourself
 	watch the consequences on the outside
+	deep respect & care about what's around

 ## slow down, tranquilo
 	live simple, use less, re-use